integrity-nexus-kai/TIG_YM_derivation_architecture/tig/derivation_chain/admissibility_preserving_variation.md

 # Purpose

-This document defines the minimal variational requirement for TIG-compatible dynamics.
+This document defines the minimal admissibility-preserving variational structure currently compatible with the TIG framework.

-Its purpose is not to introduce a complete action principle, but to specify how admissible geometric variations must preserve the canonical TIG structure.
+Its purpose is not to derive a complete gravitational action, but to provide a structurally admissible variational candidate capable of supporting the effective TIG geometry.

 ---